Home / Blood Tests / Vitamin D Test

 Has this vitamin test been reviewed by a doctor?

 Our self-sampling tests are scientifically certified and validated for home use.
 The tests have been validated by our lab to see if the results of finger prick samples taken at home are as accurate as samples taken in a testing center or doctor’s office.
 It is only allowed to sell validated medical tests.
+Each sample is processed in a laboratory that is ISO15189 certified, which allows us to guarantee the reliability of the tests.

 Will my health insurer reimburse this vitamin test?